sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

 ..
 NOTE::

-   If you want VS Code to use a previously configured dev container, first run the dev container in Docker and enter "Remote-Containers: Attach to Running Container" in the command palette of VS Code and choose the dev container.
+   If you want VS Code to use a previously configured dev container, first start the dev container in Docker and enter "Remote-Containers: Attach to Running Container" in the command palette of VS Code and choose the dev container.

 ..
 NOTE::